I’m passionate about keeping my family healthy. And feeding my kids things other than pancakes. (We really love pancakes. This is tough sometimes.)

 I started Perry’s Plate in Feb 2008 as a way to easily access and share our most favorite recipes, and it has blossomed into something that I never expected — a creative outlet for myself and a community of supportive friends and food-lovers.

 I contributed to Pioneer Woman’s Tasty Kitchen Blog for five years and now contribute to Pioneer Woman: Food & Friends.
-I also finished writing a cookbook at the end of 2016 that will be published Spring 2017.
+I also finished writing a cookbook at the end of 2016 that will be published Summer 2017.
 (EEK!)
 It’s called The Big Book of Paleo Slow Cooking, and you can read more about that here: About the Book.